takepayments Review: The Best Payment Solution for UK Businesses?

 Does takepayments Offer Good Customer Support?

-Some of takepayments’ competitors offer 24/7 support, such as Worldpay and Barclaycard, but takepayments maintains a competitive edge by offering weekend support, which many competitors, such as Square and SumUp, don’t do.
-This is especially true since the weekend is likely to be the busiest time for many small retail, services, and food businesses.
+In contrast, some of takepayments’ competitors offer 24/7 support, such as Worldpay and Barclaycard, but takepayments still maintains a competitive edge by offering weekend support, which many competitors, such as Square and SumUp, don’t do.

 Compare Quotes From Leading Merchant Account Providers and Save